 Jenn at Down Shiloh Road has the BEST collection seen above.
 I personally love the white and aqua combination.

 Vintage books can be added to any Christmas vignette for that perfect finishing touch.
 These gorgeous books from Jaysworld are one of the best ways to add interest to any holiday decor.

-They are a wonderful container for fresh greens and seasonal flowers.
-Here I put 3 mason jars filled with water inside the bucket so this arrangement would stay hydrated.
+This vintage galvanized pail makes a wonderful container for fresh greens and seasonal flowers on my dining table.
+I placed 3 mason jars filled with water inside the bucket so this arrangement would stay hydrated.